hyron-group/reference/service-development/build-service.md

+# Summary

+1. Write normal business logic like normally
+2. Declare it to Hyron to turn it register router

+# Note

+- Hyron helps separate parts of **Logic Processing Floor** (service) and **IO Processing Floor** ([plugins](../plugins-development/README.md)) processing, making it easy for you to develop and reuse source code.
+-

+# Build in step-by-step
 ## Step 1 : Create Service Structure

 To make your service easy to reuse, maintain and upgrade, you should write your services under micro-service architecture.
 If you haven't worked with microservice yet, don't worry, hyron can help you easily to implement it.
 You should also refer to the microservice online course, or application programming instructions for more knowledge about it.